pentascape/tarnation/docs/index.md

-# Tarnation
+# What 'n Tarnation!

-A DynamoDB schema versioning tool.
+A DynamoDB schema versioning tool!